Changing your registration—moving interstate or buying a Queensland registered vehicle

 When you register your vehicle in Queensland, you can apply to get a refund on the remaining part of your interstate registration.

-To do this, you need to hand in your interstate number plates at a transport and motoring customer service centre or, if you live in a rural area, a QGAP office, Magistrates Court or local police station that provides vehicle registration services.
+To do this, you need to hand in your interstate number plates and provide a current Queensland safety certificate to a transport and motoring customer service centre or, if you live in a rural area, a QGAP office, Magistrates Court or local police station that provides vehicle registration services.

 If your heavy vehicle is currently registered in another state or territory under the National Heavy Vehicle Registration Scheme and has national heavy vehicle number plates attached, you will be able to use these plates when registering the vehicle in the same name in Queensland.